 To practice rhythmic breathing, remember to use belly breathing and a 5-step pattern: 3 steps as you inhale and 2 steps as you exhale (i.e. As you step: inhale left, right, left; exhale right, left, right; inhale left, right, left; exhale right, left, right).
 This will naturally shift your breathing so it's not impacting the same foot on the inhale over and over again, reducing the pressure on the diaphragm and body during the course of your run.
 As you hit a quicker pace and need more oxygen to fuel your muscles, you can still maintain this balance by shifting to a 3-step pattern: 2 steps as you inhale and 1 step exhale.
 The 5-step and 3-step patterns may be hard to visualize, but when you start to use the pattern you can almost sense when the breathing becomes more comfortable.

 Especially as you begin to run, concentrate on a casual, comfortable jog and set realistic starting points and goals.
 Focus on your pace of breathing and get comfortable with jogging, taking breaks as needed, before you increase the intensity.
 By using belly and rhythmic breathing, your breathing can become more efficient during your run.
-Please remember to speak to your physician before beginning an exercise program, especially for those with chronic conditions.
+Remember to speak to your healthcare provider before beginning an exercise program, especially for those with chronic conditions.

-A lot depends on severity of lung disease like asthma and COPD, which includes emphysema and chronic bronchitis.
-Regular exercise is part of a healthy lifestyle, and while it may seem difficult with a lung disease, the right amount and type of exercise has many benefits.
+A lot depends on the severity of the lung disease, such as asthma or COPD, which includes emphysema and chronic bronchitis.
+Regular exercise is part of a healthy lifestyle, and while it may at first seem difficult with a lung disease, the right amount and type of exercise has many benefits.
 As a pulmonologist I recommend people with lung disease stay active and be mobile and exercise as much as they can.
-They should always speak to their pulmonologist or primary-care physician before beginning or making changes to any exercise routine.
+They should always speak to their pulmonologist or healthcare provider before beginning or making changes to any exercise routine.
 Some patients may also find assistance through formal programs of pulmonary rehabilitation, which will guide you on how to exercise and be more active with less shortness of breath.